resting spores

 SWEET PEA

-... and sometimes break.
+... sometimes break.
 With a hand lens, many small salmon-colored pustules bearing great quantities of spores can be seen on the diseased parts.
-Gather and burn all infected plant parts after the ... ): Under moist conditions, the leaves become covered with a grayish moldy growth.
+Gather and burn all infected plant parts after ... ): Under moist conditions, the leaves become covered with a grayish moldy growth.
 Thick-walled, brown resting spores develop within the moldy tissue.
-Since this is not a serious disease of this host in ...
+Since this is not a serious disease of this host ...

 plantpathology.tamu.edu